-- Understand what an opportunity is and what traits do good opportunities share. - Put together all the jigsaw pieces necessary for the foundation of a venture through the help of a business plan and analyze how a venture's potential should be communicated through a business plan. - Learn what the best sources for financing a venture are and how to tap them. - Observe how successful entrepreneurs manage their ventures in the context of high sales growth. - Learn the challenges and dynamics of family businesses as they move through their lifecycles.
+- Make the students develop an understanding of different aspects and contexts of entrepreneurship as a basis for crafting their 'entrepreneurial selves'. - Understand what an opportunity is and what traits do good opportunities share. - Put together all the jigsaw pieces necessary for the foundation of a venture through the help of a business plan and analyze how a venture's potential should be communicated through a business plan. - Learn what the best sources for financing a venture are and how to tap them.

+- Learn alternative ways to market new business opportunities. - Observe how successful entrepreneurs manage their ventures in the context of high sales growth. - Learn the challenges and entrepreneurial dynamics of family businesses as they move through their lifecycles.